 USER SCRIPTS and CSOUND

-New from vn.
-5.03 is support for user's own batch scripts and Csound scripts.
+Soundshaper supports the user's own batch scripts and Csound scripts.
 Batch scripts can run a sequence of CDP or other Windows functions, or other external scripts, as a single object.

 Csound is a huge software synthesizer and sound-processing system, with many published script examples covering virtually every aspect of audio generation and manipulation.
 Csound scripts for both synthesis and sound processing can now be run within Soundshaper, complementing the already large suite of CDP functions.
 One process (Paulstretch) has also been fully incorporated into Soundshaper, and more are likely to follow.

-HELP
+HELP and INFORMATION

 A brief Hint is given for every CDP process in the Main-Page menus.
 On each Parameter Page there is a brief Help description for each process mode and parameter.
 Enabling Quick Help displays a fuller pop-up description with detailed parameter ranges and process descriptions, specifically for Soundshaper.
 There is also access to Soundshaper's HTML manual and the detailed CDP Reference documentation.